Clarke Oduor

-Clarke Sydney Omondi Oduor (born 25 June 1999) is a Kenyan professional footballer who plays as a central midfielder or left-back for club Grimsby Town, on loan from club Bradford City, and the Kenya national team.
+Clarke Sydney Omondi Oduor (born 25 June 1999) is a Kenyan professional footballer who lasted played as a central midfielder or left-back for club Bradford City, and the Kenya national team.

 Career

 Leeds United

 Oduor started his career at Leeds United's academy, signing a professional contract on 16 January 2017.

 He made his professional debut on 6 January 2019, coming on as an 85th-minute substitute during a 2–1 defeat to Queens Park Rangers in the third round of the FA Cup.

 On 17 February, Oduor signed a new contract with Leeds, extending his deal until the end of the 2019–20 season with the option of a further year.

 Oduor featured regularly for Carlos Corberán's Leeds United under-23 side over the course of the 2018–19 season, showing his versatility by playing as left back, left wing back, winger and as a forward over the course of the year.
 With Oduor's help, Leeds won the PDL Northern League championship as well as the national PDL championship, beating Birmingham City in the final.